 The Integrate with tools tutorials highlight additional tools and node extensions that enable you to interact with Substrate nodes or the information in the blockchain in unique ways.
 You'll learn how to:

-- Integrate a light client node to connect to a Substrate chain.
+- Integrate a light client node to connect to a Substrate-based chain.

 - Access EVM accounts and work with EVM-compatible applications.